What faculty titles are covered by the contract?

 How does the annual report compare to an interim evaluation?

 The annual activity report is required of all lecturers and is used to supplement interim evaluations and major reviews.
-At a minimum, the lecturer will in the annual report, identify and summarize the Lecturer’s performance and achievement relevant to his or her assigned duties during the past year, according to specifications provided by the academic unit.
+At a minimum, the lecturer will in the annual report, identify and summarize the Lecturer’s performance and achievement relevant to their assigned duties during the past year, according to specifications provided by the academic unit.
 Units may expand the information required to be submitted as part of the annual report if they so choose.
 Units are required to notify their lecturers once per year of the requirement to submit an annual report and the due date for submission.
 Please see Article XIX, Performance Evaluation for more details.
 Should a lecturer fail to submit an annual report, the academic unit may withhold the following year’s annual increase.
 For more information on this process please contact Academic Human Resources or the Offices of Human Resources in Dearborn or Flint.

 An interim evaluation must be conducted as least once before the end of the fifth semester worked by a Lecturer I or III and should be based, at minimum, on annual reports, student evaluations and syllabi.
 The unit must provide written feedback to the lecturer regarding the interim evaluation and the written feedback will be considered in the subsequent major review.